edibotopic/edibotopic-website/content/notes/putting-things-together.md

 ![final album art using first collage](/figs/eluded-final.webp)

-## Trash heat
+## Cop synths

-The second collage was for [Trash Heat](https://curtsyrehearsed.bandcamp.com/album/trash-heat).
+The second collage was for [Cop Synths](https://curtsyrehearsed.bandcamp.com/album/cop-synths).

 This sounds like a soundtrack to a lost eighties action movie, with corrupt cops and over-the-top criminality.